- Improvement of the machining accuracy on the five-axis machining centers

 Combustion Control by Control of Low-Temperature Oxidation in Internal Combustion Engines

-In the automotive industry, combustion control in a gasoline premixed leanburn engine is obtained by controlling turbulence, and combustion control in a gasoline direct injection engine is obtained by control of air fuel mixing.
+In the automotive industry, combustion control in gasoline premixed leanburn engines is obtained by controlling turbulence, and combustion control in gasoline direct injection engines is obtained by control of air fuel mixing.
 The next target for combustion control is to control the low-temperature oxidation chemistry in diesel engines or premixed charge compression ignition engines.
 Experimental and chemical kinetic computational approaches to solve this problem have been investigated in the Internal Combustion Engine Laboratory.
-Using an optical engine, we discovered that a spark discharge synchronized with low-temperature oxidation can activete the combustion induced by compression ignition.
+Using an optical engine, we discovered that a spark discharge synchronized with low-temperature oxidation can activete the combustion following compression ignition in the field filled with the products from the low-temperature oxidation.
 This is a new engine category, spark-assisted compression ignition engine.
 Using reaction path analysis of detailed chemical kinetic models, we found that fatty-acid methyl esters, biodiesel fuel surrogates, can provide shorter ignition delays than conventional alkane fuels do, because a carbonyl group in the molecule plays a key role in activating initial OH formation and heat release.